DETAILED ACTION

 Claim(s) 2-5 are rejected under 35 U.S.C.
 103 as being unpatentable over Ye (US 2014/0375125) in view of Benedict (US 2009/0033304).

 Benedict discloses a control device (Fig. 5 110) to control operations of the bidirectional AC/DC converter (Fig. 5 318) and the first bidirectional DC/DC converter (Fig. 5 102), wherein the control device causes the first bidirectional DC/DC converter to start a conversion operation when a voltage between the pair of input and output terminals of the first energy storage system changes beyond a dead zone range (Fig. 3 Vdchigh* to Vdclow*).
-It would have been obvious to one of ordinary skill in the art at the time of filing of the invention to implement a control device to control operations of the bidirectional AC/DC converter and the first bidirectional DC/DC converter, wherein the control device causes the first bidirectional DC/DC converter to start a conversion operation when a voltage between the pair of input and output terminals of the first energy storage system changes beyond a dead zone range, in order to improve the ripple and transients on the DC bus.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to implement a control device to control operations of the bidirectional AC/DC converter and the first bidirectional DC/DC converter, wherein the control device causes the first bidirectional DC/DC converter to start a conversion operation when a voltage between the pair of input and output terminals of the first energy storage system changes beyond a dead zone range, in order to improve the ripple and transients on the DC bus.

 With respect to claim 3, Ye in view of Benedict make obvious the power grid stabilization system according to claim 2, wherein the control device causes the first bidirectional DC/DC converter to end the conversion operation when the voltage between the pair of input and output terminals of the first energy storage system matches a voltage target value (Benedict Fig. 3 energy store charged back to bus level when dashed line rises to bus voltage) within the dead zone range or returns to an operation end range within the dead zone range.